Hyperclaw79/GoGoAnime-Spider/README.md

 Future Updates
 ---
-1. Usage of multithreading.
-2. Search based on anime name instead of pasting the link.
+1. Search based on anime name instead of pasting the link. **✓**
-3. Fetching from an alternate server in case vidstream link fails.
+2. Fetching from an alternate server in case vidstream link fails.